 A constant build-up of tension in the muscles from regular sport activity as well as from bad posture, emotional states and work pressure leads to stresses on joints, ligaments, tendons, muscles and connective tissue, therefore causes restricted range of motion, chronic pain and metabolic build-up.

 These muscle imbalances often go undiagnosed until they are serious enough to cause severe discomfort or physical performance limitations for sports and especially daily activities.

 What is it?

-Depending on your complaints, different massage techniques (Sports-, Trigger Point- and Deep Tissue massage) can be applied and combined for a maximum personalised result:
+Depending on your physical condition, complaints or activities, different massage techniques (Sports-, Trigger Point- and Deep Tissue massage) can be applied and combined for a maximum personalised result.